enthought/mayavi/docs/source/mayavi/auto/mlab_helper_functions.rst

     If only 1 array s is passed the x and y arrays are assumed to be made from the indices of arrays, and an uniformly-spaced data set is created.

+    If 3 positional arguments are passed the last one must be an array s, or a callable, f, that returns an array. x and y give the coordinnates of positions corresponding to the s values.

     **Keyword arguments:**